 Investing in Somalia might seem like a particularly crazy idea.
 After all the country is a byword for state failure and chaos.
 Civil war, piracy and terrorism have bedevilled the country for nearly 30 years and over time it has fragmented into several separate de facto states such as Somaliland and Puntland.
 Somalia has also recently become a base for the Al-Shaabab terrorist group who have launched attacks across Somalia and Kenya in an attempt to strike fear into the local populace.

-Tragically the spectre of drought and famine has also returned to the region, threatening already fragile parts of the country with severe hunger.
-While presence of an African Union peacekeeping force has helped stabilise the country, but there remains the risk it could slide back into full scale civil war.
+Tragically the spectre of drought and famine has also returned to the region.
+This threatens the already fragile parts of the country with severe hunger.
+While presence of an African Union peacekeeping force has helped stabilise the country, there remains the risk it could slide back into full scale civil war.

-Despite these problems there are good reasons to be optimistic, relative normality has returned too much of the country, overseas businesses are increasingly active and Somalia’s extensive diaspora are returning to do business or resettle as an economic recovery gathers pace.
+Despite these problems there are good reasons to be optimistic, relative normality has returned to much of the country.
+Overseas businesses are increasingly active and Somalia’s extensive diaspora are returning to do business or resettle as an economic recovery gathers pace.

 The Somali economy – don’t bother with GDP figures

 There are statistics for the Somali economy, but they should be treated with caution, as the ability of the authorities to collect economic information is limited at best.
 Instead it is more instructive to monitor the activities of businesses and watch for signals both positive as indicators of economic health.
 Inward investment, new housing developments and people voting with their feet to resettle in Somalia are more indicative of progress than GDP growth figures.